adityamakkar000/SignSpeak/README.md

 ## Acknowledgement

-We thank University of Waterloo PhD Liam Hebert for providing invaluable guidance and unwavering support throughout the course of the SignSpeak project.
+We thank University of Waterloo PhD Liam Hebert for providing invaluable guidance and unwavering support throughout the course of the SignSpeak.